Overview

 There’s a viewpoint, called Rabenwand that overviews this beautiful lake.
 This viewpoint can be reached in 30 minutes on the trail of ‘Malerwinkel’.
 There are a few benches to have a rest and enjoy the view.
 Make sure to wear sturdy shoes because the trail is quite rocky, but not that difficult.

-Besides being the deepest lake in Germany, Königssee is also one of the cleanest lakes in the country.
-There’s no wastewater discharged in this lake and only electric boats operate here since 1909.
-Therefor they say Königssee should have drinking water quality.
+Fact: Besides being the deepest lake in Germany, Königssee is also one of the cleanest lakes in the country.
+There’s no wastewater discharged in this lake and only electric boats have operated here since 1909.
+Therefore they say Königssee should have drinking water quality.

 Berchtesgaden